apache/mesos/docs/reservation.md

             restart the slave with the new configuration specified in the `--resources` flag.

-**NOTE:** This feature is supported for backwards compatibility.
-The recommended approach is to specify the total resources available on the slave as unreserved via the `--resources` flag and manage reservations dynamically via the master HTTP endpoints.
+It's often more convenient to specify the total resources available on the slave as unreserved via the `--resources` flag and manage reservations dynamically (see below) via the master HTTP endpoints.
+However static reservation provides a way for the operator to more deterministically control the reservations (roles, amount, principals) before the agent is exposed to the master and frameworks.
+One use case is for the operator to dedicate entire agents for specific roles.

 ## Dynamic Reservation